DerVerrater/gt-tool/README.md

 token = "fake-token"
 ```

-Some may apply to all projects.
-For this, one can use the special `[all]` table.
+Sometimes one may want to apply a setting to all projects.
+For this, they can use the special `[all]` table.

 ```toml
 [all]